Many-body critical Casimir interactions in colloidal suspensions

 As it is common to study systems with a fluctuating instead of a fixed order parameter, we combined our cluster algorithm with Wolff cluster updates for the spin medium.
 We simulated particles with $R\in\{2,4,8,16,32\}$ embedded in square systems with $L=L_{x}=L_{y}\in\{128,256,512\}$, using three different combinations for each value of the volume fraction $\varrho$.
-In this context one would expect the determined potentials $\Fres_2(r)$ to fall on the predicted curves for the symmetry-breaking surface preferences $\Fsc^{\uparrow\uparrow}(\kappa)$ as shown by Machta \textit{et al.} \cite{Machta2012}, but we find them to continuously interpolate between the expected behavior and the scaling function $\Fsc^{\ord\ord}(\kappa)$ with an additional exponential cut-off at about $r\approx L/2$ as shown in Fig.~\ref{fig:Fab1}.
+In this context one would expect the determined potentials $\Fres_2(\vec r)$ to fall on the predicted curves for the symmetry-breaking surface preferences $\Fsc^{\uparrow\uparrow}(\kappa)$ as shown by Machta \textit{et al.} \cite{Machta2012}, but we find them to continuously interpolate between the expected behavior and the scaling function $\Fsc^{\ord\ord}(\kappa)$ with an additional exponential cut-off at about $r\approx L/2$ as shown in Fig.~\ref{fig:Fab1}.
 However, systems with the same volume fraction $\varrho$ collapse nicely onto each other for $R\geq8$, while the systems with smaller disks deviate from this behavior.
-This kind of behavior can, however, be understood: The particles act as surface magnetic fields, forcing the surrounding medium to form a domain with the same orientation, which is described by the decay of magnetization profile around such a particle proportional to $r^{-1/4}$ as derived in \cite{BurkhardtEisenriegler85}.
-Due to this slow decay and the periodic boundary conditions, finite size effects of the order of $L^{-\beta/\nu}$, with $\beta=1/8$ and $\nu=1$, occur for the medium magnetization.
+This kind of behavior can be understood: The particles act as surface magnetic fields, forcing the surrounding medium to form a domain with the same orientation, which is described by the decay of magnetization profile around such a particle proportional to $r^{-1/4}$ \cite{BurkhardtEisenriegler85}.
+Due to this slow decay and the periodic boundary conditions in both directions, finite-size effects of the order of $L^{-\beta/\nu}$, with $\beta=1/8$ and $\nu=1$, occur for the medium magnetization.